How to Register for Classes

 • You can't be added into a class from the waitlist if you're already registered in another section of the same class.

-• You will not be able to add the class if doing so will put you over the limit of units for the semester or session your are waitlisted for.
+• You will not be able to add the class if doing so will put you over the limit of units of 18 for the spring and fall semesters or 8 units in the summer session you are waitlisted for.
 You may file a completed and approved Unit Overload which requires the signature of a counselor to the Admissions & Records office to register.

 • Other blocks may prevent you from registering for a class.
 Any other blocks will be identified when you try to register.
 After any blocks have been identified and cleared you will be able to add the waitlisted class.